vega/vl-convert/README.md

 VlConvert was motivated by the needs of [VegaFusion](https://vegafusion.io/), which extracts data transformations from Vega specifications and evaluates them on the server.
 Using VlConvert, VegaFusion can input Vega-Lite specifications directly.
 That said, VlConvert is designed to be used by the wider Vega-Lite ecosystem, independent of VegaFusion.

 # How it works
 VlConvert relies on the standard Vega-Lite JavaScript library to perform the Vega-Lite to Vega conversion.
-It uses the [Deno](https://deno.land/) project (in particular [`deno_core`](https://github.com/denoland/deno/tree/main/core)) to run Vega-Lite using the v8 JavaScript runtime, embedded into a Rust library called `vl-convert-rs`.
+It uses the [Deno](https://deno.land/) project (in particular [`deno_runtime`](https://github.com/denoland/deno/tree/main/runtime)) to run Vega-Lite using the v8 JavaScript runtime, embedded into a Rust library called `vl-convert-rs`.
 This Rust library is then wrapped as a CLI application (`vl-convert`) and a Python library using PyO3 (`vl-convert-python`).

-In addition to easy embedding of the v8 JavaScript runtime, another advantage of building on `deno_core` is that it's possible to customize the module loading logic. `vl-convert-rs` takes advantage of this to inline the minified JavaScript source code for multiple versions of Vega-Lite, and all their dependencies, into the Rust library itself.
+In addition to easy embedding of the v8 JavaScript runtime, another advantage of building on `deno_runtime` is that it's possible to customize the module loading logic. `vl-convert-rs` takes advantage of this to inline the minified JavaScript source code for multiple versions of Vega-Lite, and all their dependencies, into the Rust library itself.
 This way, no internet connection is required to use vl-convert, and the executable and Python library are truly self-contained.

 ## Vega-Lite to Vega conversion
 The Vega-Lite to Vega compilation is performed directly by the Vega-Lite library running fully in the Deno runtime.